Perfection of planned layout is achieved only by institutions on the point of collapse.

 Although it sounds basic, yet many resumes manage to leave out contact details or other such important information.
 The header is the most primary resume section since you shall not be contacted by a recruiter in case these details are missing.

-It comprises your name and contact information – such as your address (city and state), phone number and email address.
+It comprises your name and contact information – such as your phone number, e-mail address, current location (city and state).
 You may even include your LinkedIn URL, but only if you think it'll bolster your chances.

 There's no point in mentioning your LinkedIn if you'll only be redirecting the recruiter to an empty profile that was last updated months ago.